pauliuspovilaitis/linux/README.md

-linux
+LAMP
 =====

-LAMP solutions and other configuration things related to linux environment.
+LAMP configuration and other configuration things related to linux environment.